kevinmichaelchen/hasura-ltree/README.md

 # hasura-ltree

-Exploring LTREEs with Hasura.
+This is a demo that explores LTREEs with Hasura.

-LTREEs are perfect for any kind of hierarchical data model.
+LTREEs are one method for querying hierarchical data models.

+## Motivation

+There are many ways to build systems of hierarchy.
+The advantage of LTREEs is that they simplify _ancestor path hierarchical queries_, but they come at some other costs, like not being immune to the _hierarchy reorganization problem_.

+Because of Hasura's support for LTREEs, they seem like a compelling path.

 - [Blog — Query hierarchical data structures on Hasura with Postgres ltree][blog-query]
 - [Blog — GraphQL and Tree Data Structures with Postgres on Hasura GraphQL engine][blog-tree]